lawrennd/snippets/_ml/includes/sum-of-squares-log-likelihood.md

 $$
 which are each indexed by their position in the vector.}

 \notes{Unfortunately for Legendre, Gauss had already used the least squares method in his recoveroy of Ceres.
-This led to a priority dispute which Gauss's unpublished use being established as predating Legendre's.}
+This led to a priority dispute which Gauss's unpublished use being established as predating Legendre's.}oes.

 \endif